-4.3 A substantial amendment should not be implemented until a favourable ethical opinion has been given by the Committee, unless the changes to the research are urgent safety measures (see section 8).
-The Committee is required to give an opinion within 35 days of the date of receiving a valid notice of amendment.
+5.3 A substantial amendment should not be implemented until a favourable ethical opinion has been given by the Committee, unless the changes to the research are urgent safety measures (see section 8).
+The Committee is required to give an opinion within 35 days of the date of receiving a valid amendment.

 - include a new site in the research, not included in the list of proposed research sites in the original REC application

 - appoint a new PI or Local Collaborator at a research site

 - make any other significant change to the conduct or management of a research site.

 6.2 In the case of NHS/HSC sites, the REC’s favourable opinion for the study will apply to any new sites and other changes at sites provided that confirmation of capacity and capability (for NHS/HSC sites in England, Wales or Northern Ireland) or NHS management permission (for NHS sites in Scotland.
 New NHS/HSC sites do not require a favourable ethical opinion.

 6.3 For clinical investigations of medical devices, changes at non-NHS/HSC sites require review by the REC which reviewed the application for the research.
 The non-NHS/HSC Site Assessment Form along with a substantial amendment and the relevant supporting documentation should be submitted to the Research Ethics Committee.